cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 $ torque_submit_workers MACHINENAME 9123 10
 ```

-When the manager completes, if the workers were not shut down in the manager,
+When the manager completes, if the workers were not otherwise shut down,
-your workers will still be available, so you can either run another manager
+they will still be available, so you can either run another manager
 with the same workers, or you can remove the workers with `kill`, `condor_rm`,
 or `qdel` as appropriate.
 If you forget to remove them, they will exit
 automatically after fifteen minutes.
 (This can be adjusted with the `-t`
 option to `worker`.)

-## Project Names and the Catalog Server
+### Project Names and the Catalog Server

 Keeping track of the manager's hostname and port can get cumbersome, especially
 if there are multiple managers.
-To help with difficulty, we provide the project
-name feature to identify a Work Queue manager with a more recognizable project
+To help with this, a **project name** can be used to identify a Work Queue manager with a human-readable name.
-name.
 Work Queue workers can then be started for their managers by providing
-the project names.
+the project name instead of a host an port number.

-The project name feature uses the **catalog server** to maintain and track the
+The project name feature uses the [Catalog Server](../catalog) to maintain and track the
 project names of managers and their respective locations.
 It works as follows:
 the manager advertises its project name along with its hostname and port to the
 catalog server.
 Work Queue workers that are provided with the manager's project
 name query the catalog server to find the hostname and port of the manager with
 the given project name.
-So, to utilize this feature, the manager must be
-specified to run in the `WORK_QUEUE_MANAGER_MODE_CATALOG`.
-See [Catalog
-Servers](../catalog) for details on specifying catalog servers.

 For example, to have a Work Queue manager advertise its project name as
 `myproject`, add the following code snippet after creating the queue: